-In stark contrast with the above effects, a bout of eccentric exercise resulting in EIMD causes a decreased insulin sensitivity due to disturbed intracellular insulin signaling and less GLUT4 in the plasma membrane (shown on the left side of Figure 2).
+(shown on the left side of Fig. 2).
 Additionally, EIMD is associated with glycogen depletion due to higher glycogen use or slower repletion due to the observed decrease in insulin sensitivity.
 Furthermore, glucose metabolism displays a decrease in oxidative and an increase in non-oxidative glucose degradation, accompanied by an increased lactate response to exercise and an increased metabolic rate.
 This is probably a consequence of damage to the oxidative machinery and a preferential recruitment of type II fibers in the period following EIMD, whereas the increased metabolic rate is a consequence of repair processes or a decreased efficiency of the oxidative metabolism.
-Interestingly, these shifts in the metabolic profile of glucose are more strongly pronounced in cases where metabolic stress predominates over mechanical stress (Evans et al. 2019; Gavin et al. 2018; Hughes et al. 2013; Tee et al. 2007).
+Interestingly, these shifts in the metabolic profile of glucose are more strongly pronounced in cases where metabolic stress predominates over mechanical stress (Evans et al. 2019,

+Gavin et al. 2018, Hughes et al. 2013, Tee et al. 2007).
 In contrast, the decreased content of GLUT4 is more strongly associated with EIMD after mechanical than after metabolic stress (Asp et al. 1997).

 The oxidative stress after eccentric exercise mediated by inflammatory cells could be one of the main culprits for the impaired insulin-stimulated glucose uptake as well as post-exercise glucose utilization (Aoi et al. 2012).
-The increase in ROS, especially hydrogen peroxide (H_2O_2), leads to lipid peroxidation, its major product being 4-hydroxy-noneal.
-It accumulates in cells and subsequently modifies insulin signal transduction by non-enzymatically and irreversibly changing the amino acid sequence of target proteins, including the insulin receptor substrate 1 (IRS-1) (Aoi et al. 2012; Wei et al. 2008).
-Simultaneously, the content of GLUT4 transporters and their translocation to sarcolemma drop significantly (Aoi et al. 2012; Asp et al. 1997).
+The increase in ROS, especially hydrogen peroxide (H2O2), leads to lipid peroxidation, its major product being 4-hydroxy-noneal.
+It accumulates in cells and subsequently modifies insulin signal transduction by non-enzymatically and irreversibly changing the amino acid sequence of target proteins, including the insulin receptor substrate 1 (IRS-1) (Aoi et al. 2012, Wei et al. 2008).
+Simultaneously, the content of GLUT4 transporters and their translocation to sarcolemma drop significantly (Aoi et al. 2012, Asp et al. 1997).
 The same goes for the GLUT4-mRNA concentration, pointing to a decreased transcription rate (Kristiansen et al. 1997).
-Concentrations of many enzymes and different factors have been reported to change following eccentric exercise and might be associated with the decreased GLUT4 content (Richter and Hargreaves 2013).
-More specifically, it has been shown that phosphorylation of insulin receptor beta and protein kinase B (Akt) decrease, while phosphorylation of the I-kappaB kinase alpha and beta (pIKKalpha/beta), the stress-activated protein kinases/Jun amino-terminal kinases (pSAPK-JNK), the nuclear factor kappa B (NFkappaB), and the insulin receptor substrate IRS-1 increase after a downhill running protocol (Morais et al. 2018; Pereira et al. 2016a).
+Concentrations of many enzymes and different factors have been reported to change following eccentric exercise and might be associated with the decreased GLUT4 (Richter and Hargreaves content 2013). specifically, it has been shown that phosphorylation of insulin receptor beta and protein kinase B (Akt) decrease, while phosphorylation of the I-kappaB kinase alpha and beta (pIKKalpha/beta), the stress-activated protein kinases/Jun amino-terminal kinases (pSAPK-JNK), the nuclear factor kappa B (NF-kappaB), and the insulin receptor substrate IRS-1 increase after a downhill running protocol (Morais et al. 2018, Pereira et al. 2016a).